-Source: U.S. Army Corps of Engineers Little Rock District, "Arkansas-White River Cutoff Study General Re-evaluation Report (Draft).
+Source: U.S. Army Corps of Engineers Little Rock District, "Arkansas-White River Cutoff Study General Reevaluation Report (Draft).
 2009.

 Alternative 1 of the Three Rivers Study is very similar to a combination of Alternative 2a (Passive Weir) and Alternative 6 (Raise Owens Lake structure and soil cement dike to elevation 157 feet).
 As discussed in detail in main report and engineering appendix of this report, Alternative 1 consists of a newly constructed containment structure at an elevation of 157 feet above sea level.
 The new structure would begin on natural high ground just south and west of the existing Melinda Structure located on the south side of Owens Lake.
 It would continue east and cross the Melinda Headcut south of the existing Melinda Structure.
 From there, it would traverse northeast and connect to the existing containment structure north of J. Smith Lake and terminate at the Historic Cutoff Containment Structure.
 Alternative 1 would also open at the Historic Cutoff with a width between 500 feet and 1,000 feet at elevation 145 feet above sea level.
 The new opening would further reduce, maximum head differentials across the isthmus allowing the Corps to control the location of future overtopping events.
 Given that Alternative 1 is very similar to Alternative 6 (157 foot levee) from the Ark-White analysis with exception of location and the likelihood that addition of a passive weir for Alternative 1 would have a synergistic effect in reducing the risk, the PDT opted to assume that that Alterative 1 for the Three Rivers Study, has the same risk of failure as Alternative 2A from the Ark-White study (0.08 percent).
-As stated previously, District engineers and hydrologists optimized levee elevation to minimize risk of failure, and an elevation of 157 was the lowest.28
+As stated previously, District engineers and hydrologists optimized levee elevation to minimize risk of failure, and an elevation of 157 was the lowest.26

 Alternative 2 would use existing footprints of oxbow lakes and the Historic Cutoff in the isthmus.
 Multiple step down structures would be put in place in Owens Lake, La Grues Lake, the Historic Cutoff, and possibly J. Smith Lake that would facilitate the exchange of water.
 Elevations considered for the structure are 115 feet, 125 feet and 135 feet above sea level.
-The Ark White study did not analyze an alternative similar to Alternative 2 of the Three Rivers study; however, the PDT opted not to reconvene an expert panel to estimate the failure risk of Alternative 2 under the following rationales: 1) financial costs of Alternative 2 are substantially higher that Alternative 1 - annualized \$5.7 million versus \$8.3 million; and 2) it is very unlikely that the risk would be lower than Alternative 1, and even if it were, it would not come close to affecting selecting the NED plan given the large cost differential between the two projects.
+The Ark White study did not analyze an alternative similar to Alternative 2 of the Three Rivers study; however, the PDT opted not to reconvene an expert panel to estimate the failure risk of Alternative 2 under the following rationales: 1) financial costs of Alternative 2 are substantially higher that Alternative 1 - annualized \$5.7 million versus \$\$8.3 million; and 2) it is very unlikely that the risk would be lower than Alternative 1, and even if it were, it would come close to affecting selecting the NED plan given the large cost differential between the two projects.

-3.2 NED Comparison of Final Array of Alternatives and NED Plan
+4.2 NED Comparison of Final Array of Alternatives and NED Plan

 The National Economic Development (NED) Plan is the alternative which provides the greatest net benefits to the nation.
-Tables 3-2 and 3-3 compare costs and benefits of each alternative.
-Alternative 1 (Containment Structure at Elevation 157 feet with a Relief
+Tables 4-2 and 4-3 compare costs and benefits of each alternative.
+Alternative 1 (Containment Structure at Elevation 157 feet with a Relief Channel through Historic Cutoff at Elevation 145 feet) has the greatest net benefits of the three alternatives and thus is the NED plan.

-28 Alternative 1 differs from the 2009 plan in that this alternative would have a smaller footprint for the structure that would minimize disturbance to natural hydrology in the bottomland hardwood forest without impacting efficacy of reducing head differentials and thus the risk of failure and subsequent cutoff formation.
+26 Alternative 1 differs from the 2009 plan in that this alternative would have a smaller footprint for the structure that would minimize disturbance to natural hydrology in the bottomland hardwood forest without impacting efficacy of reducing head differentials and thus the risk of failure and subsequent cutoff formation.